A holiday in the French city of Paris can’t be complete without a visit to Louvre Museum. After all, it is the World’s most famous art museum.

-Musee du Louvre is NOT the most visited Museum
+21. Musee du Louvre is NOT the most visited Museum

-Louvre Museum in Paris, France is not the most visited Museum in the world.
+Louvre Museum in Paris, France, is not the most visited museum in the World.
 That credit goes to the Palace Museum in Beijing.

 While Louvre Museum gets almost 10 million visitors annually, the Palace Museum hosts 16 million visitors annually.

-Louvre Museum once closed down for pickpockets
+22. Louvre Museum once closed down for pickpockets

 In April 2013, Louvre Museum’s employees went on a strike to highlight the pickpocketing menace in the museum.

 The employees said that the young criminals (admission is free for those below 18 years old) distracted and robbed the visitors.

 This strike led to tighter cooperation with the police and temporary bans for serial offenders.

-Louvre Museum encourages copyists
+23. Louvre Museum encourages copyists

 However, Louvre recognizes and appreciates artists who enjoy and learn by replicating famous works.

 Every day from 9:30 am to 1:30 pm, copyists can set up their easels in front of the painting of their choice to work on their replicas.

-Mona Lisa has left Louvre Museum on four occasions
+24. Mona Lisa has left Louvre Museum on four occasions

-The first-time Mona Lisa painting left Louvre Museum was when Napoleon Bonaparte insisted that it be hung in his private bedroom.
+Mona Lisa’s painting left Louvre Museum when Napoleon Bonaparte insisted that it be hung in his private bedroom.

 The second time was in August 1911, when a thief stole it.

 The third time it left Louvre Museum was when the invading Germans were closing in on Paris.
 It was packed along with other artworks and dispatched to the French countryside.
-After the war was over, Mona Lisa came back to the Museum.
+After the war was over, Mona Lisa came back to the museum.

-The fourth and last time it left the confines of the Museum was because of US First Lady Jacqueline Kennedy.
+The fourth and last time it left the confines of the museum was because of US First Lady Jacqueline Kennedy.
 She borrowed Mona Lisa for a tour of the museums in Washington DC and New York.